Last Updated on

 Quick tips about going to Alishan

-Before I dive into what to do in Alishan, I want to share with a few quick tips about going to Alishan:
+Before I dive into my Alishan travel guide, I want to share with a few quick tips about going to Alishan:

 - There are many trails in Alishan; some are hilly, and some have stairs.
 But you don’t need to be an advanced hiker to trek any of these trails.